josephnewton861/nc_news/README.md

 # NC News Backend Express Server

 This project highlights everything learned during the backend section of the Northcoders bootcamp.
-It includes using RESTful practices, seeding a DB, express, knee and axios.
+It includes using RESTful practices, seeding a DB, express, knex and axios.
 The API gives access to a DB containing articles, comments, topics and users.

 ## Getting Started